Call of Duty: Warzone devs talk Nakatomi Plaza and leaning into the '80s for more map updates

-Call of Duty Warzone now has its very own detailed recreation of Nakatomi Plaza, and some of the developers responsible for bringing it to Verdansk have shared what it took to make it a part of the city - and what it means for its future.
+Call of Duty Warzone now has its very own detailed recreation of Nakatomi Plaza, and some of the developers responsible for bringing it to Verdansk have shared what it took to make the Nakatomi Plaza Warzone vault a part of the city - and what it means for its future.

 While you're checking out Nakatomi Plaza's five explorable floors, keep your eye out for one detail from the movie that Hodge was very happy about recreating: "My personal favorite is definitely the bloody footprints leading out of the bathroom.
 That’s an attention to detail that is really cool.
 Players can play as the John McClane Operator and walk over the bloody footprints barefoot as John McClane.
 There’s some very surreal moments that fans are going to love."